Call Us Today: 780-459-1066

 How To Manage Seasonal Migraines & Headaches

-1. Increased Tension
+1. Increased tension

 Increased tension can lead to headaches, and this becomes more common as the weather changes.
 With colder weather, people tend to tense more quickly to protect themselves from the elements.
 They will shrug their shoulders, pull their heads down, and bend forward.